Towards Human-Robot Co-Agency

 Asscociated Project 30 (AP 30)

-TOWARDS HUMAN-ROBOT CO-AGENCY: AI AND FEMINIST TECHNOSCIENCE PERSPECTIVES FOR DIVERSITY, DEMOGRAPHY, AND DEMOCRACY ON HUMAN-ROBOT-COLLABORATION IN ARCHITECTURE
+TOWARDS HUMAN-ROBOT CO-AGENCY: AI AND FEMINIST TECHNOSCIENCE PERSPECTIVES FOR DIVERSITY, DEMOGRAPHY AND DEMOCRACY ON HUMAN-ROBOT COLLABORATION IN ARCHITECTURE

 Prof. Dr. Cordula Kropp